Sepideh-Nikkar/VoyadoTestApp/README.md

 ## How to build and run the application:

-In the Visual Studio Code terminal, do as following:
+In the terminal, do as following:
-- Run "yarn" to download and install package dependencies
+- Run "yarn"
-- Run “ng build” to compile the application
+- Run “ng build”
-- Run “ng serve” to run the application
+- Run “ng serve”
--	open your browser on http://localhost:4200/ or the specified URL mentioned in the terminal
+-	open your browser on the specified URL mentioned in the terminal